 Changing Registry Value

-This is method to change the registry value to remove ConfigMgr client from provisioning mode.
+This is a method to change the registry value to remove the ConfigMgr client from provisioning mode.

 - If the value of ProvisioningMode is True in the following registry key: HKLM\Software\Microsoft\CCM\CcmExec, then the client is on provisioning mode.

-- Remove client out of provisioning mode modify the value of ProvisioningMode to False in following registry key: HKLM\Software\Microsoft\CCM\CcmExec.
+- Remove the client out of provisioning mode and modify the value of ProvisioningMode to False in the following registry key: HKLM\Software\Microsoft\CCM\CcmExec.
 Also, remove the value inside SystemTaskExcludes.

 NOTE! – We recommend you create a backup before editing the registry.

 The following PowerShell command helps us to Remove SCCM Client from Provisioning Mode.
-Use below PowerShell command line which invoke the WMI method and will modify the value.
+Use below PowerShell command line which invokes the WMI method and will modify the value.